 Where sensitive information is collected, the researcher must consider the following:

 On the VU Intranet information is available on Security, data loss and reporting incidents.
-This includes information on two legal experts who can be contacted when starting a research project that involves sensitive data.
-The experts also can help perform a Privacy Impact Assessment.
-On the VU Intranet you can find more information about PIAs at the VU.
-The VU Intranet also provides information about data encryption.
+Legal experts also can help you if you have questions about working with personal data and/or if you have to perform a Data Protection Impact Assessment.
+On the VU Intranet you can find more information about DPIAs at the VU.
+The data steward for the Faculty of Behavioural and Movement Sciences has also created a guide about data encryption.